World's Highest Marathon 2026

-In February 2026, a group of intrepid runners embarked on a once-in-a-lifetime challenge: to run the highest marathon ever attempted.
+In February 2026, a group of intrepid adventurers embarked on the first World's Highest Marathon, with a singular goal - to run the highest marathon ever attempted and set a new world record.
 The challenge: to summit Ojos del Salado, the world’s tallest volcano at 6,893 metres, and then descend through some of the planet’s most unforgiving terrain.
-The thin air, freezing temperatures, and relentless winds would test every ounce of their strength and resolve, as they planned to complete 42.2km at a staggering altitude where oxygen levels are only 44% than those at sea level.
+The thin air, freezing temperatures, and relentless winds would every ounce of their strength and resolve, as they attempted to complete 42.2km from a staggering altitude, where oxygen levels are only 44% than those at sea level.

-Supported by a dedicated team of twelve climbers and guides, who would accompany them and provide critical aid throughout the race, these runners would face a battle with not only the distance but the extreme altitude that has never before hosted a marathon of this magnitude.
+Supported by a dedicated team of twelve climbers and guides, and five off-road Ford vehicles, who would accompany them and provide critical aid throughout the race, the runners would face a battle with not only the distance, but the extreme altitude that has never before hosted a marathon of this magnitude.

-Organised by BecomingX, the record-breaking expedition embodied the very essence of human potential.
-It was a testament to those who dare to go beyond the ordinary, redefining what is possible in one of the most extreme environments on Earth.
-From the roof of the world, these trailblazers planned to prove that with grit, determination, and a belief in the extraordinary, limits are there to be shattered.
+Organised by BecomingX, and with headline sponsors Ford, this record-breaking expedition embodied the very essence of human potential and high performance.
+From the roof of the world, the team set out to prove that with grit, determination, and a belief in the extraordinary, limits are there to be shattered.
+But not all went to plan...

 Extreme adventures call for extreme support.
 We needed vehicles that can handle the harshest terrain, high heat and freezing temperatures, that will run on the thinnest of air and remain completely dependable at over 6000m altitude, up a volcano, in the middle of the Atacama desert.
 Because there’s no backup, no spares and no going back.